-- To conduct business in a manner that will reflect credit on the Association, the industry and themselves.
+- Conduct business in a manner that will reflect credit on the Association, the industry and themselves.

-- To adopt and commit to the principles and practices laid down by FIS.
+- Adopt and commit to the principles and practices laid down by FIS.

-- To act with integrity towards others and exercise high standards of business practice and workmanship.
+- Act with integrity towards others and exercise high standards of business practice and workmanship.

-- To ensure that they are conversant with and adhere to the relevant current British, European and International Standards and other relevant technical standards, regulations and practices.
+- Ensure that they are conversant with and adhere to the relevant current British, European and International Standards and other relevant technical standards, regulations and practices.

-- In so far as they are able, to ensure that their products or systems are tested and/or comply with the recognised standards specified by the client or statutory authorities.
+- Ensure (in so far as they are able) that their products or systems are tested and/or comply with the recognised standards specified by the client or statutory authorities.

 - Not knowingly mislead others by fact or implication as to the performance of their products or systems.

-- To hold required levels of statutory or appropriate insurance.
+- Hold required levels of statutory and appropriate insurance.

-- To operate an effective health and safety policy and have a current health and safety policy statement.
+- Operate an effective health and safety policy and have a current health and safety policy statement.

-- To keep records of all RIDDOR reportable accidents and provide annual accident statistics to FIS.
+- Keep records of all RIDDOR reportable accidents and provide annual accident statistics to FIS.

-- To have and implement an appropriate environmental policy statement.
+- Have and implement an appropriate environmental policy statement.

-- To display wherever practical the FIS Accredited Member Logo or FIS Associate Member Logo (as applicable) on its premises, website, business stationery and brochures and make this Code of Practice available for inspection.
+- Display wherever practical the FIS Accredited Member Logo or FIS Associate Member Logo (as applicable) on its premises, website, business stationery and brochures and make this Code of Practice available for inspection.

 Members joining the FIS are charged a one-off joining fee: £250 + VAT (used to part cover the cost of the vetting process)